SubhamDas1997/forecastNow/README.md

 ### 🌐 [Site](https://forecast-now-silk.vercel.app)

 # Features
-A full stack weather app summarising a weather report of any city of the world:
+A full stack weather app to generate a concise weather report of any city of the world:
   - Using 'country-state-city' library, select any city of the world to check weather for

   - Fetch current weather conditions of any city which includes current temperature, cloud cover, sunrise and sunset times and so on with the help of 'Open-Meteo' free weather API